Sports Programs for Local Communities and for Individuals with Intellectual Disabilities

 Fundraising and allocation of funds

-We raise funds that we allocate to our sports programs to run workshops in-country, provide our local partners with appropriate equipments to improve their own programs and facilitate dialogue between leading organizations working with people with intellectual disabilities and local governmental organisations with the objective of implementing long-term and large-scale projects to better integrate fragile populations into the society.
+We raise funds that we allocate to our sports programs to run workshops in-country, provide our local partners with appropriate equipments to improve their own programs and facilitate dialogue between leading organizations working with individuals with intellectual disabilities and local governmental organisations with the objective of implementing long-term and large-scale projects to better integrate fragile populations into the society.

 The donation represents from 20 to 25% of the participation fee.
 The rest of the fee are used to cover the costs associated with organizing the events.
 The sport programs are run internally in order to have full control over how funds are allocated.

-As a young initiative stating from scratch, several aspects of the program, including fund allocation to in-country partners, remain to be the defined due to a lengthy and complex negotiation process with local officials.
+As a young initiative starting from scratch, several aspects of the program, including fund allocation to in-country partners, remain to be the defined due to a lengthy and complex negotiation process with local officials.
 We are currently discussing with our DPRK counterparts to identify a unique point of contact to collaborate on our programs in and contribute financially to the work of local organizations.
 It is indeed our intention to work closely with local actors in order to foster the reach, sustainability and efficiency of our initiative.

 What is intellectual disability?